PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Aeren's Written Notes.md

-Warforged => dead soldiers??
+Warforged are dead soldiers??
 creation forges?
-schematics in an ancient language? look draconic schematics of a metal heart, what is the purpose why did they need a l
+schematics in an ancient language? look draconic schematics of a metal heart, what is the purpose why did they need a phylactery? the soul?